 - 1 Section 166.241 of Florida Statues required that all budgets be balanced; that is, total anticipated revenues must equal total estimated expenditures.
 If expenditures exceed revenues, fund balance may be used and recognized as a revenue source.
 The City's Reserve Policy governs the use of Fund Balance.
-Additionally, if revenues exceed expenditures, reserve for contingencies may be used and recognized as an expenditure source. - A These funds currently reside in a Reserve for Contingencies, which increases Fund Balance, to be used as approved for future projects. - B Revenues decreasing; use of fund balance is necessary to balance the budget. - C Revenues decreasing; use of fund balance is necessary to balance the budget. - D Revenues exceed expenditures. - E Transferred funds to the General Fund to assist with the salaries for SRO's. - F Transferred funds to the Vehicle Replacement Fund to fund a vehicle for the new Fire Inspector position. - G Budgeting the replacement of trees; projected revenues are non-recurring and are therefore not budgeted. - H Revenues remain consistent with FY 2018-19.
-A small amount of funding is budgeted to Reserve for Contingency. - I Building up Fund Balance to be able to perform capital improvement projects. - J Increased Reserve for Contingency for new leases. - K Budgeting for lease reimbursement on the purchase of large vehicles/equipment. - L Fund Balance is being used for capital improvement project commitments in FY 2019-20. - M Budgeting for use of remaining 2nd Generation Sales Tax Funds. - N Revenues exceed expenditures. - O Expenses will be allocated from reserve once projects are determined. - P Budgeted for receipt of grants funds into reserve for contingency. - Q Budgeted for multiple large capital improvement projects.
+Additionally, if revenues exceed expenditures, reserve for contingencies may be used and recognized as an expenditure source. - A Revenues decreasing; use of fund balance is necessary to balance the budget. - B Revenues decreasing; use of fund balance is necessary to balance the budget. - C Revenues exceed expenditures. - D Transferred funds to the General Fund to assist with the salaries for SRO's. - E Transferred funds to the Vehicle Replacement Fund to fund a vehicle for the new Fire Inspector position. - F Budgeting the replacement of trees; projected revenues are non-recurring and are therefore not budgeted. - G Revenues remain consistent with FY 2018-19.
+A small amount of funding is budgeted to Reserve for Contingency. - H Building up Fund Balance to be able to perform capital improvement projects. - I Increased Reserve for Contingency for new leases. - J Budgeting for lease reimbursement on the purchase of large vehicles/equipment. - K Fund Balance is being used for capital improvement project commitments in FY 2019-20. - L Budgeting for use of remaining 2nd Generation Sales Tax Funds. - M Expenses will be allocated from reserve once projects are determined. - N Budgeted for receipt of grants funds into reserve for contingency. - O Budgeted for multiple large capital improvement projects.